tlicata/tl/resources/markdown/notes/emerge.md

 presentation, I coded from scratch so they could follow along, and I stored the results in completely new Git repository.

-The resulting code ended up being a bit different than in my trial run.
-After class, I ended up in the situation where each repository had some code I wanted to appear in the final version.
-The problem was that the Git repositories did not share a common commit/ancestor (since I created the second one from scratch as part of the demonstration).
-As far as I know, Git does not support merging files that are not part of the same repo.
+The resulting code ended up being a bit different than my trial run.
+After class, each repository had some code I wanted to appear in the final version.
+However, the Git repositories did not share a common commit/ancestor (since I created the second one from scratch).
+As far as I know, Git does not support merging files that are not part of the same repository.

 So I looked for a Unix utility to do the merge for me.
 I ran across [sdiff](http://www.gnu.org/software/diffutils/manual/html_node/Interactive-Merging.html#Interactive-Merging)